Swedish transportation research conference 2017

 Welcome to the sixth annual Swedish transportation research conference!
 The conference covers all means of transportation and all transport related questions.
 It welcomes contributions from all disciplines and areas covering analysis, understanding, planning and evaluation of the transportation system.

-Download of presentations through
+Download of presentations through this link

 - October 17-18, 2017